Chemistry

 Contact Us

-Patty McGaffigan, District Science Coach (6-8)
+Patty McGaffigan, Upper School Science Coach

-Susan Agger, Maynard Ecology Center Director
+Susan Agger, Maynard Ecology Center Director and Educator

-Donna Pereira, Science Materials Manager
+Donna Pereira, R&D, Science Materials Manager

 Science Department